MathOnco/flipflopblood/README.md

 ## Summary

-Simulations of hematopoietic stem cells to accompany our paper "Reconstructing Contemporary Human Stem Cell Dynamics with Oscillatory Molecular Clocks."
+Simulations of hematopoietic stem cells to accompany our paper "Cell lineage tracing with molecular clocks based on fluctuating DNA methylation."

 The provided ```.jar``` file is used to exectue the model while the two accompanying files (```run_simulations.sh``` and ```GeneratePlots.py```) allow you to recreate the plots used within the paper.